samfitgen/trgen/docs/Sprint_Triathlon_Base-Mid_Volume.md

 **Description**:

-> 40-minute Easy-Moderate (RPE 6) 4x20s controlled sprints to conclude run,
+> 40-minute Easy-Moderate (RPE6) 4x20s controlled sprints to conclude run,
-> preferably uphill w/ 40s of recovery (RPE 10) Try to keep the hill's grade
+> preferably uphill w/ 40s of recovery (RPE10) Try to keep the hill's grade
 > reasonable so you can work a bit of speed into the uphill sprints